 NYSED Technology Readiness Tool (TRT)

 New York State is now using the NYSED Technology_Readiness_Tool (TRT) to prepare for computer-based testing.
 This tool is adapted from the Pearson-created tool previously used by the two national assessment consortia (Partnership for the Assessment of Readiness for College and Careers, or PARCC, and Smarter Balanced), to survey current technology capacity and infrastructure in each school building statewide and across the country.
 The Pearson TRT was decommissioned on August 31, 2014, however, NYSED's TRT retains all data which was previously entered by schools into the Pearson TRT and is fully functional allowing schools that have not yet completed their surveys to continue to upload information, and those that have completed their surveys, to update them or generate data extracts or reports.
 New York State is using the NYSED Technology Readiness Tool to help eligible schools to complete their applications for the School Technology Voucher Program.
-School districts with schools not eligible for STVP vouchers may wish to use the TRT as a repository for inventory management of their devices and retaining other data that will asssist them in developing and preparing their district technology plans for submission to NYSED.
+School districts with schools not eligible for STVP vouchers may wish to use the TRT as a repository for inventory management of their devices and retaining other data that will asssist them in developing and preparing their district instructional technology plans for submission to NYSED.

 Beginning in June 2012, NYSED provided access to the Technology Readiness Tool to school district contact persons.
 When you provide a point of contact for your school's or district's use of the Technology Readiness Tool, s/he will receive an auto-generated welcome message to get started with the Technology Readiness Tool.
 A recommended point person could be your district’s technology or data director/coordinator.Notes for Technology Readiness Tool Users (Updated August 20, 2014)